imthatmage/Codeantiplag/README.md

 3. Rename all variable's  name to special standard like id01.
 4. Comparing two string using Wagner-Fischer

+About:
-Antiplagcode - tests and original analyzer code.
+1. Antiplagcode - tests and original analyzer code.
-Antiplag - executable with all dependencies.
+2. Antiplag - executable with all dependencies.
-Almplag - Qt files.
+3. Almplag - Qt files.